noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  Percentage return of the strategy/product from the start of cuRWent year to now
+  Percentage return of the strategy/product from the start of current year to now
   ### Formula(words)
   $\ YTD = [(1 + R_1)(1 + R_2)...(1 + R_{j})]-1 $
-  $R_j$: The percentage returns for the $j^{th}$ month of the cuRWent year
+  $R_j$: The percentage returns for the $j^{th}$ month of the current year
   ### Formula(code)
   `monthly_rets.loc[datetime.datetime(monthly_rets.index[-1].year, 1, 1):] + 1).prod() - 1`
   ### Location